ZcashFoundation/zebra/README.md

 ## Future Work

-The Zebra team is currently working towards an audited stable release.

 We will continue to add new features as part of future network upgrades, and in response to community feedback.

 ## Documentation